TMJ and Sleep

 - Surgery that involves insertion of a breathing tube

 There are also various factors that may predispose a person toward developing a TMJ problem such as genetics, hormones, or certain environmental factors.
 This may explain why TMD is more common for women of childbearing years and among people with habits like gum chewing or holding a phone between shoulder and ear.
+All of this is important to understand in order to get TMJ relief.

-Symptoms of TMD vary depending on the cause of the disorder, but some of the most common symptoms include:
+Signs and symptoms of TMD vary depending on the cause of the disorder, but some of the most common symptoms include:

 - Jaw pain that may become chronic